oxidecomputer/amd-host-image-builder/README.md

 # Other models

 `amd-host-image-builder` also supports Rome.
-If you want to use that, please edit `etc/Rome.json` to your liking and then invoke `make rome` to get `Rome.img` which you can flash.
+If you want to use that, please edit `etc/rome-ethanol-x.efs.json5` to your liking and then invoke `make rome-ethanol-x` to get `rome-ethanol-x.img` which you can flash.

 # Using older configuration files